AniList/submission-manual/docs/submissions.md

 Sources|Example
 ---|---
-Official English Licensor|Crunchyroll
+Official English licensor|Crunchyroll
 Reputable English news outlets|Anime News Network [Japanese publisher], translated|Kodansha, translated Collectives of people from reputable sites|MAL Rewrite

 **Note:** A reputable site is one unrelated to piracy or any other illegal activity.

 **Note 2:** [Japanese publisher] is a placeholder for the name of the publisher.
 Do not literally write "Japanese Publisher".
-This type of credit is also specifically only for when the descriptionn is a direct translation from the publisher.
+This type of credit is also only for when the descriptionn is a direct translation from the publisher.

-#### Not acceptable sources
+#### Unacceptable sources

 Sources|Example
 ---|---